dinokodro/TopTenList/README.md

 # TopTenList

-Simple application with Top 10 rated movies and tv shows from the The Movie Database (https://www.themoviedb.org/).
+Simple application showing Top 10 rated movies and tv shows from the The Movie Database (https://www.themoviedb.org/).
-A search feature is also implemented
+A search feature which allows for searching of movies and tv shows from the whole database (not just the lists) is also implemented.

 ## Getting Started